ViBlog/autovalues/autovalue-gson-extension.md

 }
 ```

-## Comparison parsing reflection vs without
+## Comparing parsing reflection vs. without
 I wrote a little app to test the difference.
-You can find it on [this autovaluevalue github project][self-autovalue-project].
+You can find it on [this AutoValue GitHub project][self-autovalue-project].

 Here I deserialize using the gson reflection,
 ```java